Homemade Sanitizer Spray: Cleaning Toys Naturally

 This method works for: pacifiers, hard plastic toys, silicone toys, baby bottles

-This homemade sanitizer spray is what I use for everyday cleaning and sanitizing.
+This DIY disinfectant sanitizer spray is what I use for everyday cleaning and sanitizing.
 We have a lot of child toys so I keep a big bottle on hand.
 It is natural and safe while still doing a great job of cleaning toys and much more.

-This method works for all toys that can tolerate being sprayed with water.
+This homemade disinfectant spray works for all toys that can tolerate being sprayed with water.
 For electronic toys, I spray a cloth with the sanitizing spray first and then wipe toys.

 What did you think of this homemade sanitizer spray?